 If a student is alleged to having committed domestic violence, that student will have the right to a prompt, fair, and impartial investigation and hearing before the School Director/Campus Security Coordinator and two additional employees of the school's administration, who have received annual training on issues related to domestic violence and how to conduct an investigation and hearing process that protects both the safety of the victim and promotes accountability.
 The accused and the victim will each be allowed to have others present, including an advisor of their choice to accompany them throughout the hearing.
+The term "advisor" means any individual who provides the accuser or accused with support, guidance, or advice.
 The standard of evidence in this case requires clear and convincing evidence that the incident more than likely occurred.